Charles Boyer: Return to France

 Boyer went back to France where he starred in F.P.1 Doesn't Answer (1932), Moi et l'impératrice (1933), Les Amoureux (1933) (The Sparrowhawk), and La bataille (1933) with Annabella.
 The last was also filmed in an English-language version called The Battle, with Merle Oberon replacing Annabella and Boyer reprising his role.
 He did The Only Girl (1933) with Lilian Harvey and performed on the Paris stage in Le Bonheur which was another success.
 It would be the last time he appeared on the Parisian stage.

 He returned to Hollywood for Caravan (1934) with Loretta Young at Fox.
 He was also in the French-language version Caravane, again with Annabella.
 Then in France he starred in Liliom (1934), directed by Fritz Lang, his first classic.

-Boyer starred in some English language movies: Thunder in the East (1934) and The Only Girl (1934).

-In France he was in Le bonheur (1934), reprising his stage performance for director Marcel L'Herbier.
+Boyer starred in some English language movies: Thunder in the East (1934).
+In France, he was in Le bonheur (1934), reprising his stage performance for director Marcel L'Herbier.